 1. Safe Space

 A latchkey child is one who has little to no adult supervision before and/or after-school on a regular basis because his/her caregiver is away at work.
 Being latchkey and practicing a lot of unsupervised self-care after school is a reality for many children.
-Countless caregivers work early mornings into the early evenings including commute time and are unable to be home at the end or start of their children’s school day.
-Caregivers, having access to an adult supervised space for their children to reside until they are able to end their workday is important to their children’s safety and overall well-being.
+Countless caregivers work early mornings into the early evenings including commute time and are unable to be home at the end or the start of their children’s school day.
+Caregivers, having access to an adult-supervised space for their children to reside until they are able to end their workday is important to their children’s safety and overall well-being.
 For many children living in high-risk neighborhoods, having access to a safe space to retreat to is vital for survival.
-OST spaces not only provide a safe setting for children to learn and socialize with their peers in but additionally, they provide nutritional meals and snacks.
+OST spaces not only provide a safe setting for children to learn and socialize with their peers but additionally, they provide nutritious meals and snacks.
 Within these spaces’ children are safe from many dangers lurking outside and are not likely to engage in risky behaviors.

 2. College & Career Readiness, Academic Enrichment, and Life Skills

-Whether public or private, OST’s provide specialized programs that offer training and certifications with real-world experience for youth in preparation for college and/or the workforce (i.e. cosmetology, automotive training, interviewing, resume-building, professional grooming etc.).
+Whether public or private, OST’s provide specialized programs that offer training and certifications with real-world experience for youth in preparation for college and/or the workforce (i.e. cosmetology, automotive training, interviewing, resume-building, professional grooming, etc.).

-OST programs offer a variety of academic enrichment such as but not limited to: STEAM, literacy, homework support, and personalized tutorial services.
+OST programs offer a variety of academic enrichment such as but not limited to STEAM, literacy, homework support, and personalized tutorial services.
 Unjustly, school funding in the U.S. is highly determined by family income.
 Higher earners have access to more school funding than lower earners, thus resulting in disparate and inequitable learning experiences and academic outcomes.
 OSTs are buffers and bridge builders.
 They provide accessible and affordable academic enrichment to all learners, especially beneficial to those who are marginalized.
 One of the most remarkable aspects of OST programs across the country is their positive impact on combating summer learning loss.
 Research has shown that youth who participate in these programs have a greater likelihood of academic success than their non-participating peers.

 3. Playful Learning and Creativity

 OSTs are not regulated or funded the same way public schools are.
-Which means that they have the agency to create perimeters around how they structure their organization and operations.
+This means that they have the agency to create perimeters around how they structure their organization and operations.
 Despite this difference in regulation, there are still quality youth development standards many OSTs adhere to.
 (For more on Georgia quality standards click here).
 OSTs can teach rigorous academic content however, they have immense autonomy to develop, incorporate, and implement them playfully and creatively.
 Within these environments’ children can learn for learning's sake and educators can facilitate learning without being burdened by the demands of standardized testing.